grommet/grommet/src/js/components/Calendar/README.md

 **daysOfWeek**

 Whether to show the days of the week.
-Defaults to `true`.

 ```
 boolean